Check Out These Dog Urine Removal

 So What Floor Surface Is Best?

 In talking to the flooring experts, you will find out that any surface can be damaged by dog urine if it is not cleaned up almost immediately.
 Sound disheartening?
-Yes and no.
+Well, yes and no.

 If you're a pet owner, you've probably already resigned yourself to the inevitable accident because you love your dog and think his companionship outweighs the minor inconveniences.